Intel Ice Lake processors will be in laptops before the end of the year

 - We're excited for the follow up to Whiskey Lake

-Project Athena is a new multi-year initiative that will see Intel pushing to advance computing in several key areas, including performance, battery life, connectivity and form factor.
-The idea seems to be to make computing as accessible as using a mobile phone, with the 'instant action' element aimed at enabling computers wake up from sleep in under a second.
+Project Athena is a multi-year initiative that will see Intel pushing to advance computing in several key areas, including performance, battery life, connectivity and form factor.
+The idea seems to be to make computing as accessible as using a mobile phone, with the 'instant action' element designed to enable computers wake up from sleep in under a second.

 Intel Ice Lake 10th-generation processors are just the first part of Project Athena, and will work towards achieving these long-term computing goals.
 These new chips will be based on the Sunny Cove architecture announced back at CES 2019, and will include features like WiFi 6 and much more powerful Intel Gen11 graphics.